 Open Goto Anything by pressing Ctrl or Command + P and by using fuzzy search you can look for a file in your project.
 The file will load even without pressing enter, so you can make sure you've found the correct file without committing.

 Sublime Text, while being lighter-weight than an IDE, still supports many IDE features.

-- Refactoring support is emulated through multi-select, project-wide find & replace, and regular expression search
+- Refactoring support is emulated through multi-select, project-wide find and replace, and regular expression search.